Political Financing Handbook for Leadership Contestants and Financial Agents (EC 20195) – January 2022

 The financial agent, the leadership contestant or an authorized leadership campaign agent can incur other leadership campaign expenses.
-An expense is incurred when a purchaser enters into an agreement with a supplier, even if payment will happen later.

 Only the financial agent or an authorized leadership campaign agent is allowed to pay other leadership campaign expenses, other than petty expenses paid from the petty cash with the financial agent's written authorization.

 Leadership contestants might be required to pay a contest entry fee to the registered party.
 This fee is an other leadership campaign expense.

 Note: When a refundable compliance deposit is required, it is recorded as a transfer to the registered party rather than as an expense.
 If the deposit is refunded to the contestant, it is recorded as other cash inflow rather than as a transfer back to the contestant.

 Reasonable compensation may be paid to the leadership contestant from the campaign bank account.
 It is an other leadership campaign expense.

 It is advisable to include a written contract or other documentation with the contestant's return about any compensation paid.
 In the absence of evidence, the payment of salaries may be considered an inappropriate use of campaign funds that would need to be returned.

 Some fundraising expenses are other leadership campaign expenses rather than leadership contest expenses, even if the fundraising takes place during the contest period.
 See Fundraising expenses in Chapter 6, Fundraising, for more information.

 Note: Expenses associated with the production and distribution of advertising and promotional materials related to a fundraising activity are leadership contest expenses to the extent that the advertising and promotional materials are used during the contest period.